the38th/mern-example/README.md

-# Deploying MERN Stack to Uffizzi
+# Deploying MERN Stack to Uffizzi Pro

-We're going to walk you how to deploy a MERN stack app to Uffizzi.
+We're going to walk you how to deploy a MERN stack app to Uffizzi Pro.

 MERN (Mongo, express, React, and Nodejs)